Digital-Contraptions-Imaginarium/oa-runner/README.md

 - *inferredAddresses*: an array of all addresses inferred for that postcode, in the OA JSON format but for the elements that could not be determined (e.g. obviously the URI associated by OA to addresses).

-The investigation options are ordered by proximity to the middle of your course.
-The underlying idea is that the runner's mission is to run to and back from the address to be investigated :-)
+When specifying a course, the investigation options are ordered by proximity to the middle of that course.
+The underlying idea is that the volunteer's mission is to get to and back from the address to be surveyed :-)

-The proposed postcodes are those whose centroid is within 50 yards (can be changed using the *--distance* command line parameter) from the running course in the specified *.fit* file.
-In theory, this means that investigating the addresses won't take the runner too far from her planned course.
-By default, not all points in the course are used, but one every ~220 yards (the *--sample* parameter).
+The proposed postcodes are those whose centroid is within 50 yards (can be changed using the *--deviation* command line parameter) from the target distance / running course.
+In theory, this means that surveying the addresses won't take the volunteer too far from her planned distance or course.
+When specifying a course, not all points in the course are evaluated, but one every ~220 yards (the *--sample* parameter).

 ##Compatibility
 - If you want to use *oa-runner* by specifying a favourite running course and you own a fitness device / watch, at the moment we support *.fit* files only.
 Testing was done using files created by a [Garmin Fēnix 2 multisport watch](https://buy.garmin.com/en-GB/GB/watches-wearable-technology/wearables/fenix-2/prod159116.html).
 We presume that their format and conventions (e.g. the column names in the *.csv* files that can be extracted from the *.fit*) will be consistent at least across other Garmin models, but did not test that yet.
 Do you own any other fitness device that uses the *.fit* format?
 Please offer your help in the [issues section](https://github.com/Digital-Contraptions-Imaginarium/oa-runner/issues).

 ##TODO
-- The investigation options should not simply list the addresses that are already known to OA, but list what we're asking the runner to check!
-E.g. the script could do basic inference on missing PAOs and ask the runner to check if they exist for real, or confirm that they don't.
 - All investigation options should be formatted in a format suitable for printing, so that the runner can take them with her.
 QR codes could be associated to each possible scenario being investigated, e.g. there could be one QR to say that 22 Bridge Street exists and another QR to say that it does not.

 ##Licence